graza/twi/README.md

 > docker-compose up
 ```

-And then I run these three commands:
+And then I run these commands:

 ```
 > cd worker